 Art therapy is primarily a psychodynamic approach, meaning that the focus is on how early experiences can impact on our behaviours, thoughts, and feelings in the present.
 This approach aims to enhance self-awareness by making sense of these connections and offers the opportunity to work through them.

 Creating art in therapy can be a way to give form to past or present experiences that are otherwise difficult to communicate word alone.
-Through the process of making art, we can begin to unpick the difficult or heavy emotions and experiences in a safe, therapeutic space in creative and dynamic ways.
+Through the process of making art, we can begin to unpick the difficult or heavy emotions and experiences in a safe, therapeutic space in creative and dynamic ways that allow for safe distance.

 There is no need to any "good" at art as the process of making art is what helps a person access this past stuff.
 There will never be an expectation from me to make art or about what you make.
 Some clients make art in each session, some never do and prefer to talk only.
 Some have a mixture of both.
 It is entirely up to you how you chose to spend each session.